education.vic.gov.au

 SRP funding allocation

-(Please see Student Resource Package — Targeted Initiatives: Inclusion Outreach Coaching (IOC) initiative (Reference 136) and Victorian Government Schools Agreement 2022 (PDF)External Link for further information.
+Please see Student Resource Package — Targeted Initiatives: Inclusion Outreach Coaching (IOC) initiative (Reference 136) and Victorian Government Schools Agreement 2022 for further information.

 If circumstances require the recruitment of a new coach part way through the year and an SRP allocation was not provided as part of a base school’s indicative SRP budget, then this will be indexed on a pro rata basis depending on what time of year the coach commences employment.
 For example, if a coach commences in Term 2, then an SRP allocation of 50% of the full allocation will be provided.

-IOC coaches are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
+IOCs are required to travel from their base specialist school to partner non-specialist schools, regional offices, and other department locations and workplaces to support their coaching role.
 To contribute to the costs associated with this, the department will provide each base school with cash SRP allocations.
+Principals are encouraged to monitor travel spending together with their IOC regularly and seek advice from the regional or central support teams when funds are getting close to being spent.

-These figures are based on the current maximum Australian Tax Office allowable claim of 5,000 km per year at a rate of $0.78 per kilometre.
-(Please see Travel and Personal Expenses — Teaching Service and Car and travel expenses 2018 (ATO)External Link for further information).
+These figures are based on the current maximum Australian Tax Office allowable claim of 5,000 km per year at a rate of $0.88 per kilometre.
+(Please see Travel and Personal Expenses — Teaching Service and Expenses for a car you own or lease for further information).

 Questions, comments, feedback